MrsRina/dungeon-of-chess/readme.md

 # build

-There is two options for building, directly g++ command, or using CMake, I obvious recommend you use CMake. the project now support Unix & Linux, if you want to build under Unix & Linux, open and read the commands used in `build.bat`.
+There are two options for building, directly g++ command, or using CMake, I obvious recommend you use CMake. the project now support Unix & Linux, if you want to build under Unix & Linux, open and read the commands used in `build.bat`.
 The makefile generated used here was Ninja, so, I recommed installing [Ninja](https://ninja-build.org/).